decentraland/adr/content/ADR-172-rentals.md

 <img src="resources/ADR-172/diagram-2.png" alt="drawing" style="width:100%;"/>

 Smart Contract Accounts don't have private keys.
-This means that the account is unable to sign a Listing/Offer with its own address.
+This means that the account is unable to sign a Listing/Offer.
 If a user has a Smart Wallet with an asset they want to rent, it would be impossible to do so this way.

 For cases like this, the Rentals contract detects if the provided signer is a Smart Contract Account that follows the [ERC1271](https://eips.ethereum.org/EIPS/eip-1271) standard.
 It calls the `isValidSignature` of the provided signer and delegates the validation.
 This way, an Externally Owned Account that has control over a Smart Contract Account such as Smart Wallets can create Listings/Offers in their name.